28 Sept – 5 Nov 2017 | Opening: Wed 27 Sept 2017 - 6.30-8.30pm

 Lina Hermsdorf in Conversation with FTHo Curator/Director Gareth Bell-Jones.

-Hermsdorf’s exhibitions often develop sequentially as parts of a larger whole and this exhibition forms the second episode of the work Vantage Point exhibited at Künstlerhaus Bremen earlier in 2017 in partnership with FTHo.
-In this companion exhibition, she continues her exploration of the Doppelgänger motif and the contemporary expectation of instantaneity.
+Hermsdorf’s exhibitions develop sequentially as parts of a larger whole and State 0 forms the second episode of the work Vantage Point exhibited at Künstlerhaus Bremen earlier in 2017 in partnership with FTHo.
+In this companion exhibition, she continues her exploration of how technology produces and affects our physical reality and the sense for the self.
+The work looks at the transformation of the body through training, exercise, medicine, science, and ultimately by the search for immortality.
 As an accretive and evolving project, the show acquires aspects of John Latham’s thinking and terminology.
 In his cosmology Latham used the term State 0 to refer to nothing, using glass as a means to express this in his artwork.
-For the duration of the show Hermsdorf’s work occupies and integrates with Flat Time House performing the space as a living sculpture.

-A text by Dean Kissick will accompany the exhibition.
+A text by writer Dean Kissick accompanies the exhibition.

 Lina Hermsdorf will be in Conversation with FTHo Curator/Director Gareth Bell-Jones on Thursday 2nd November from 7-8pm